gmarino2048/64bit-os-tutorial/Chapter 1/1.4 - The GDT/README.md

 ## "Flat" Configuration

-While the GDT is a valid option for access control, paging will allow us to use the concept of "Virtual Memory" (which we'll review later) and iis better or equivalent to this segmentation control in almost every way.
+While the GDT is a valid option for access control, paging will allow us to use the concept of "Virtual Memory" (which we'll review later) and its better or equivalent to this segmentation control in almost every way.
 However, due to backward-compatibility reasons, we still need to define a valid GDT for our processor before enabling paging.